Track2k/vm-runtime-calculator/README.md

 This AWS Lambda function calculates the cumulative runtime of EC2 instances over a specified period, generates a report, saves it to an S3 bucket, and sends an email notification via SES.

+## Important

+- **Tweak the `HOUR_THRESHOLD` and `LOOKBACK_DAYS` variables in the Lambda function code to suit your requirements.** These variables control the minimum runtime for reporting and the period over which the runtime is calculated, respectively.

 ## Prerequisites

 - AWS account with necessary permissions